myguidecity/myguide-library-android/README.md

  }

  Get the APIkey to get all the benefits from the library usage.
-(Visit myguide.city for mor information about APIkey)
+(Contact myguide.city for more information about APIkey)

  Set the APIkey in your application: